Apochilles/Back-end-technical-test/README.md

 https://unruffled-villani-204af6.netlify.app/

+To Do:

+- Seperate movie by provider.
+- Have a filter that only searches for the lowest priced movie between the services.
+- Implement a fall back API for when a service fails.

 ### Design a solution to have a functioning app when not all of the providers are functioning at 100 %.

 My solution is to call both apis simultaneously.
 If one fails the other will provide a list of movies as a backup.
-If both fail the user will be notified that the service is down
+If both fail the user will be notified that the service is down.

 ### Export Bulk CSV of all movies for last 24 hours with a queuing mechanism to avoid failure (resilience).